-For pass-through entities that file on a calendar year basis, the 2012 New Mexico Information Return for Pass-Through Entities is due on or before April 15, 2013.
-For fiscal year filers, the return is due on the fifteenth day of the fourth month after the end of the fiscal year.
+For entities that file on a calendar year basis, the 2015 New Mexico PTE return is due on or before April 18, 2016, together with payment of taxes due.

+For entities that file on a fiscal year basis, or file a short year return, the New Mexico PTE return is due on or before the 15th day of the fourth month following the close of the tax year with payment of taxes due.